cchan083/AstroPi/program_requirements_checklist.md

 Your program is written in Python 3.11 and is named main.py, and it runs without errors when tested with the Astro Pi Replay Tool using python3 main.py. ✅✅

-Your program does not rely on any additional libraries other than those listed in the Mission Space Lab creator guide (rpf.io/msl-creators).  ```Pickle not allowed```
+Your program does not rely on any additional libraries other than those listed in the Mission Space Lab creator guide (rpf.io/msl-creators).  ✅

 Your program monitors its running time and stops after 10 minutes have elapsed. ✅✅